 A. Collected once a week.

-B. Institutions & offices can have up to three cans.
+B. Residential locations can have up to 2 carts.
+Institutions & offices can have up to three carts.
 Must be at curb or side of office.

 C. Residential roll out cart must be at the curb before 7:00 a.m. on the collection day.
 Roll out cart must be removed from the curb by 7:00 a.m. the following day.